 An ETF is just a passively managed portfolio comprised of multiple stocks that usually follow a theme or objective.
 In this case the objective would be to invest in companies which regularly increase their dividends.

-Since we all know I’m Canadian by now, I’ll be looking at the iShares S&P/TSX Canadian Dividend Aristocrats Index ETF, which has the ticker CDZ.
+A popular option for Canadian investors is the iShares S&P/TSX Canadian Dividend Aristocrats Index ETF, which has the ticker CDZ.

 They list their investment objective as:

-“The iShares S&P/TSX Canadian Dividend Aristocrats Index Fund aims to tracks the S&P/TSX Canadian Dividend Aristocrats Index, less fees and expenses.
+“Seeks to replicate the S&P/TSX Canadian Dividend Aristocrats Index, less fees and expenses.

-Now if you were to purchase shares of this ETF through your brokerage, which you can set up with your bank (just give ’em a call, they’ll be thrilled to open an account for you); you wouldn’t have to do another thing!
+Now if you were to purchase shares of this ETF through your brokerage, which you can set up with your bank, you wouldn’t have to do another thing!
 From then on you can just sit back, and purchase more shares when you’ve saved up enough money so that paying any brokerage commissions isn’t a big deal.
-I pay $6.95 in commissions per trade with CIBC Investor’s Edge, so I wouldn’t invest anything less than $1, 000 at a time.
+For some who pay brokerage fees which can cost up to $10, investing a larger amount means commissions eat up a smaller percent of your investment.
+Still, never invest more than you could safely lose.

 Watch The Money Roll In

-This ETF also pays dividends every month, which is something I really like about certain stocks.
+This ETF also pays dividends every month, which is something that can be enticing about certain stocks.
 When you’re getting payments coming to you every month it enforces the good habit of investing, since the more you invest, the more you’ll see coming into your accounts every month, which will compound monthly.
+The benefits of monthly dividends is probably more about the psychology of investing than about total returns, though.

-CDZ has an MER (management expense ratio) of 0.66%, which is a comission they keep for managing your portfolio, while this may upset you, the mutual funds that banks will sell to you will have MERs of 1% to 2% at least.
+CDZ has an MER (management expense ratio) of 0.66%, which is a commission they keep for managing your portfolio.
+While this may upset you, the mutual funds the banks will sell to you will have MERs of 1% to 2% at least.
 So you’re getting a deal by purchasing ETFs instead of mutual funds.
-In fact, mutual funds are generally terrible investments and will cost you A LOT of money in the long run in comparison to ETFs.
+In fact, mutual funds are generally not-so-good investments and will cost you A LOT of money in the long run in comparison to ETFs, in terms of fees.

-CDZ has a dividend yield of 3.68% as of today (this will fluctuate with the price of a share, as it’s relative), and has paid a yield of 3.31% in the past 12 months.
-That means that if you had been invested in CDZ over the last 12 months, you would have seen 3.31% of that money come right back to you, for each month over 12 months, without having lifted a finger.
+CDZ has a dividend yield of 3.35% as of today (this will fluctuate with the price of a share, as it’s relative), and has paid a yield of 3.09% in the past 12 months.
+That means that if you had been invested in CDZ over the last 12 months, you would have seen 3.09% of that money come right back to you, for each month over 12 months, without having lifted a finger.
 This definitely creams the measly 1% interest you’d get from your savings account with your bank.
-Your money will make more than triple what it’s making in your bank account if you’d invested it in this fund.

 Put It In Perspective

 Now let’s image we’ve invested $5, 000 into CDZ just to put things into perspective.
-With the share price at $25.99, we would have purchased 192.38 shares… in reality we’d have bought 192 shares with a total purchase investment of $4990.08 + a commission fee ranging from $5 to $10.
-So now we’re proud owners of 192 shares of CDZ, a portfolio consisting of Canadian Dividend Aristocrats, who’ve raised their dividends for the past five years straight.
+With the share price at $33.33, we would have purchased 150 shares… if we are operating through a no-commission brokerage.
+So now we’re proud owners of 150 shares of CDZ, a portfolio consisting of Canadian Dividend Aristocrats, who’ve raised their dividends for the past five years straight.
 These are companies that appreciate and reward shareholders.

-On a yearly basis, going forward with the current 3.68% dividend yield, you’d be receiving $184.
-So every month, by having stored your $5000 into this fund, you’d be receiving $15.33 a month.
-You might be saying “That’s not a lot”, but neither is $5000 in the grand scheme of things.
+On a yearly basis, going forward with the current 3.35% dividend yield, you’d be receiving $167.50.
+So every month, by having stored your $5,000 into this fund, you’d be receiving $13.96 a month.
+You might be saying “That’s not a lot”, but neither is $5,000 for a full retirement.
 If you consistently reinvest these dividends and put away a little something every month, you’ll see this money grow exponentially, compounded monthly.

-You can enroll in a DRIP (dividend reinvestment plan) program, which basically means all of the dividends which you’d receive (in this case $15.33) will automatically be reinvested into purchasing more shares, and you don’t have to pay a commission for this.
-This is a great option if you don’t plan on purchasing often and if you don’t plan on purchasing other stocks with these dividends.
-This way, every two months or less in this case, you’d have another share of CDZ, and you’ll get another dividend payment.
+You can enroll in a DRIP (dividend reinvestment plan) program, which basically means all of the dividends which you’d receive (in this case $13.96) will automatically be reinvested into purchasing more shares, and you don’t have to pay a commission for this.
+This can be a good option if you don’t plan on purchasing frequently and if you don’t plan on purchasing other stocks with these dividends.
+This way, every two months or so, you’d have another share of CDZ, and you’ll get another dividend payment.

 While this wasn’t my traditional post for the more experienced dividend growth investors who know what they’re doing already and pick their own stocks, I hope this helps at least one person in understanding a little bit about starting their passive dividend income machine.
 The hard part is starting, once you own those first couple of shares, you’ll probably find a passion for investing and want to learn even more – and as they say, knowledge is power, and in investing – knowledge is also money.